Shperb/RECRL/README.md

 # RECRL

-Code for Relaxed Exploration Constrained Reinforcement Learning
+This repo contains the implementation for Code for Relaxed Exploration Constrained Reinforcement Learning.